FEATURED: Spring Stirring

 are thrown off for glorious flounces

-of unabashed colour.
+of unabashed color.

 And I am reminded